ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Resource Mailboxes have two types:

-* Room mailboxes – Used for meeting rooms
+* Room mailboxes – Used for meeting rooms.
-* Equipment mailboxes – Used for non-location specific resources such as computers, projectors, microphones, or cars
+* Equipment mailboxes – Used for non-location specific resources such as computers, projectors, microphones, or cars.

 Users book these resources using meeting requests.
 Resource Mailboxes can be configured to accept or decline the request based on their availability.